99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - reserve on-demand instance capacity for any duration, you have access to ec2 capacity when you need it
   - no time commitment

+EC2 user data:
+information that is parsed when the EC2 instances are launched. ex: run a shell script on Amazon EC2 instances each time they are launched

 EC2 Instance metadata IMDS
 allows aws EC2 instances to learn about themselves without using an aws role for that
 HTTP..../latest/meta-data